rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 possessum, which is evident in the nominative alone.
 The only unambiguous singular marking attested is that of the third person singular, +OzO +POSS-3SG>NOM.SG; the 1SG possessor-index can only partially be disambiguated.
-While the plural possessa reading of 1SG possessor-index can be matched with the literary variants %ON and %Om, which are illustrative of dialect variation; the %ON cross-referential marker is not compatible with singular nominative possessa, where only marking in %Om would be acceptable.
+While the plural possessa reading of 1SG possessor-index can be matched with the literary variants -ON and -Om, which are illustrative of dialect variation; the -ON cross-referential marker is not compatible with singular nominative possessa, where only marking in -Om would be acceptable.
 Thus adnominal number marking in Erzya is declension and case dependent (cf. Feoktistov
 1966: 108, 204, 1975: 289–93; Aikhenvald and Dixon 1998: 68); only the nominative
 allows for a choice of number in all three declensions.
-The plural marker %T of the indefinite nominative and the entire definite declension has attested ambiguity.
+The plural marker -T of the indefinite nominative and the entire definite declension has attested ambiguity.
 While the indefinite nominative singular is homonymous with the absolutive used in compound words and as the adpositional complement (cf.
 Buzakova 2000: 83, 87–89), the indefinite nominative plural is limited to the syntactic core roles of subject and object.
 There is, however, one ambiguous construction that can be described; t́ešt́+t́ potso ‘star_N+PL inside_POP.INE’ or t́ešt́Ø potso ‘star_N.(stem-vowel loss between voiceless stops) inside_POP.INE’ (M. Imajkina, p.c., 2002).
-In the instance of the indefinite nominative, the plural marker can also be homonymous with the 2SG possessor index, whereas, in the definite declension, the PL %T marker always co-occurs with the definite plural marker in %Ne in the 13 cases it can be attested with; there is no attestation for the locative and temporalis in combination with definite plural marking (see more detail in 4.2.1 and 4.2.3.).
+In the instance of the indefinite nominative, the plural marker can also be homonymous with the 2SG possessor index, whereas, in the definite declension, the PL -T marker always co-occurs with the definite plural marker in -Ne in the 13 cases it can be attested with; there is no attestation for the locative and temporalis in combination with definite plural marking (see more detail in 4.2.1 and 4.2.3.).
-The Erzya grammar tradition posits %N% as a plural marker in the possessive declension, a fact that is more readily attested in some dialects than in others (cf. Gabelentz
+The Erzya grammar tradition posits -N- as a plural marker in the possessive declension, a fact that is more readily attested in some dialects than in others (cf. Gabelentz
 1839:253–254; Paasonen 1953: 04-05; Bubrix 1930: 27, 29; Feoktistov 1963: 100–
 103; Nadʹkin 1968: 58–59, 60; also Korhonen 1986: 147; Bartens 1999: 102–103).
 The
 modern literary language only has two persons where grammatical number can be distinguished: the 1SG and the 3SG, but this distinction is not unproblematic.
-The 3SG marker has two forms, of which the nominative singular is distinctive, with no %N%, while all other case attestations of it are %OnzO, which is also the form used with the nominative plural.
-Thus it is the nominative singular form of the possessum, the one without the
-%N%, that is marked, and not the other way around.
-In the 1SG an analogical situation can be observed, namely, only the nominative singular cell cannot contain the %N% element, i.e. the nominative singular possessum is always marked %Om.
-Hence, when the dialect of a given writer differentiates between singular and plural possessa with 1SG possessor indexing, i.e. %Om POSS-1SG>NOM.SG is in opposition with %ON of the POSS-1SG>NOM.PL, then the marker used in the NOM.PL reading is always the same as that used in the oblique cases.
+The 3SG marker has two forms, of which the nominative singular is distinctive, with no -N-, while all other case attestations of it are -OnzO, which is also the form used with the nominative plural.
+Thus it is the nominative singular form of the possessum, the one without the -N-, that is marked, and not the other way around.
+In the 1SG an analogical situation can be observed, namely, only the nominative singular cell cannot contain the -N- element, i.e. the nominative singular possessum is always marked -Om.
+Hence, when the dialect of a given writer differentiates between singular and plural possessa with 1SG possessor indexing, i.e. -Om POSS-1SG>NOM.SG is in opposition with -ON of the POSS-1SG>NOM.PL, then the marker used in the NOM.PL reading is always the same as that used in the oblique cases.
 Despite the various prescriptive grammars advocating a distinction for number